Torak (Žitište): The Dual Monarchy period: 1867–1914

 Romanians in Austria-Hungary followed with great interest and pride the participation of the Romanian Army in the 1877–1878 Russo-Turkish War, which was also Romania's war for independence.
 The Budapest government forbade the formation of Romanian committees of assistance for the wounded Romanian soldiers, instead allowing only individual collection drives.
 Presented with this situation, Romanians in the Dual Monarchy responded by engaging in such individual efforts of raising funds and especially medical supplies.
-Iudita Mǎcelariu from Sibiu, Transylvania, launched the first individual drive for medical aid to the wounded Romanian soldiers.
+Iudita Măcelariu from Sibiu, Transylvania, launched the first individual drive for medical aid to the wounded Romanian soldiers.
 Women in the Banat, as well as the Arad region, took up the cause and had undertaken their own individual drives.

 Romanian press in Austria-Hungary routinely published letters and lists of donors from the individuals who have collected contributions for the wounded Romanian soldiers.
-Among these letters, Gazeta Transilvaniei from Braşov, in its 5/17 March issue, published the letter from Ana Fizeşanu, born Crețiunescu, the wife of the priest Pavel [Paul] Fizeşianu from Toracul Mic.
+Among these letters, Gazeta Transilvaniei from Brașov, in its 5/17 March issue, published the letter from Ana Fizeșanu, born Crețiunescu, the wife of the priest Pavel [Paul] Fizeșianu from Toracul Mic.
 Her list contained 52 names, the majority being from Toracul Mic, but also from Toracul Mare, who have donated a total of 19 forints, as well as lint supplies for dressing wounds.